Originally published August 3, 2020, by Rocky Trifari.

 I never understood why some bloggers try to collect random emails to add to their lists.

-The entire point of email marketing is to connect with people who have voluntary asked to be contacted by you.
+The entire point of email marketing is to connect with people who have voluntarily asked to be contacted by you.
 It is this consensual relationship that makes email marketing so effective!

 Healthy open rates are vital and if you are sending mail to a purchased list, your open rates will be so terribly low.
 You could even get spam complaints and become blacklisted.
 You don’t want that to happen.